MicrosoftDocs/windowsserverdocs/WindowsServerDocs/troubleshoot/how-domain-controllers-are-located.md

 > [!IMPORTANT]
 > Configure administrator-configured forest-level domain name mappings only when you're sure that all other name mapping sources are insufficient.
 As a general rule, such arbitrary mappings are necessary only when no trust relationship exists between clients and the target domains, and client applications can't be migrated over to specifying DNS-style domain names.

-## New mapping of NetBIOS domain names to DNS domain names
+## Mapping of NetBIOS domain names to DNS domain names

 When an application requests a DC but specifies a short NetBIOS-style domain name, DC location always tries to map that short domain name to a DNS domain name.
 If DC location finds such a mapping, it then uses DNS-based discovery with the mapped DNS domain name.